Rent prices in cities near Dallas

 Frequently Asked Questions

-There are 26 house rentals available on RENTCafé.
-Prices and availability in Dallas, TX were last updated on 22 Jan 2021.
+Prices and availability in Dallas, TX were last updated on 25 Jun 2022.

-What is the average size of a rental house in Dallas, TX?
+What is the average rent in Dallas, TX?

-What are the advantages of renting a house in Dallas, TX?
+What is the price range for a studio apartment in Dallas, TX?

-What are the downsides of renting a house apartment in Dallas, TX?
+What is the price range for a 1-bedroom apartment in Dallas, TX?

 Dallas, TX Demographics